FGPE-Erasmus/clientside-rule-processing/README.md

 It processes an event created by user, updates and returns their context (game state) along with a result (reward).
 The function is asynchronous, so expect a `Promise`.

+Sample usage from HTML file can be seen in `/browser/index.html`

 ## API

 Origin: